vitaliy-shkolnik/Vitaliy_Portfolio/README.md

 **Followup:** <br />
-•	Created two separate mini-game engines to expand on principles from the animator project.
+•	Created two separate mini-game engines to expand on principles from the animator project.<br />
 •	Introduced active input, interaction with objects, switches, and screen movement.

 Video Demo 1: https://youtu.be/nOJP3kSv3BE <br />